 - counsellor letters

 Students should contact their instructor(s) notifying them of the situation.
 Original copies of the documentation should be brought in the Science Undergraduate Office when the student is able to do so.
 Students should be aware that when documentation is registered in the Science Undergraduate Office, all of their Science instructors (i.e., courses with subject BIOL, CHEM, EARTH, MNS, PHYS, SCI, and SCBUS) will be notified.
 The following points should be noted:

 - When making accommodation decisions, instructors may consider the circumstances as well as the timing of students notifying them of their situation.
-The course syllabus should provide guidance regarding how missed course elements are normally addressed.
+The course outline should provide guidance regarding how missed course elements are normally addressed.

 Students that have been absent from classes for two weeks, or longer, should follow-up with their individual instructors and their academic advisor, to assess whether their schedule of lectures or labs is still viable.
 For example, some students cannot complete a lab course, no matter the circumstances, if multiple labs have been missed.